 Gluten feed is the largest coproduct of the wet milling process in terms of volumetric production.
+Figure 18 displays the raw tonnage of gluten feed and meal produced by U.S. wet mills.
 Gluten feed contains the fiber (bran) of the corn and is often blended with steep water solids and germ meal.
-It is considered a medium energy, medium protein feed and is sold on a commercial basis as 18-22% protein and a minimum of 1% fat.25 According to the USDA Agricultural Marketing Service for the week of September 5, 2017, the price of corn gluten feed pellets (21%) in Midwest states was \$78.40/ton and the price of wet corn gluten feed (50-60% moisture) ranged from \$30-38/ton.
-Figure A9 gives the price of corn gluten feed in the Midwest from 1980 to 2015.
-The average annual price of corn gluten feed in the Midwest in 2015 was \$96/ton.5 Gluten feed accounts for approximately 33-35% % by mass of a typical corn wet milling plant's products according to survey information obtained from Cedar Rapids facilities.
+Gluten feed is considered a medium energy, medium protein feed and is sold on a commercial basis as 18-22% protein and a minimum of 1% fat.27 Corn gluten feed is often used in ruminant, poultry, and swine feeds.
+Corn gluten feeds are sold as wet gluten feed, which contains about 50-60% moisture, and dry corn gluten feed.
+While wet corn gluten feed has some nutritional advantages over dry gluten feed, wet gluten feed has a very short shelf life (a few days in summer and 1-2 weeks in winter).
+The Midwest price of dry corn gluten feed (21% protein) was approximately \$161.98 per ton in June 2023.
+The price for the week ending August 4, 2023, ranged between \$144-\$180 per ton in the central United States, and wet corn gluten feed sold at the prices of \$40-\$75 per ton.
+Figure A9 gives the price of corn gluten feed in the Midwest from 1981 to 2023.
+Gluten feed accounts for approximately 33-35% by mass of a typical corn wet milling plant's products according to survey information obtained from Cedar Rapids facilities.